FDA/open.fda.gov/drug/event/reference/index.md

 `patient.drug.drugrecurreadministration`
 : **string**
-: Value for if the reaction occured on a readministration of the drug.
+: Whether the reaction occured on a readministration of the drug.
 : `1` = Yes
 : `2` = No
 : `3` = Unknown

 `patient.drug.drugseparatedosagenumb`
-: **String*
+: **string**
-: The number of separate dosages
+: The number of separate dosages.

 `patient.drug.drugstructuredosagenumb`
 : **string**
-: The number of doses
+: The number of doses.

 `patient.drug.drugstructuredosageunit`
 : **string**